How to deal with a contamination or shortage of drinking water

 Water shortage

-A water main break, defective equipment, drought or even significant water contamination can lead to a drinking water shortage.
-Be ready to respond rapidly by preparing an emergency kit.
+Use your water reserve wisely.
 In the event of a longer lasting shortage, the city distributes water to residents to meet their essential needs until the resumption of normal services.
+Go to the distribution site mentioned by the city to get your water supply.

-In the event of a water contamination or shortage, an advisory is distributed to concerned residents, depending on the situation:
+An advisory is distributed to concerned residents, depending on the situation:

 - boil-water advisory